fernand0/news_manager/README.md

 ## About This Project

+This project was developed using a collaborative approach with AI tools:

+- **[Cursor](https://cursor.sh/)**: The world's best AI-powered code editor was used for pair programming, code generation, and iterative development
+- **[Google Gemini AI](https://developers.google.com/gemini/ai-hub/docs/cli)**: Used for the AI-powered news generation functionality

-This project was developed using a "vibe coding" approach with the [Gemini AI CLI](https://developers.google.com/gemini/ai-hub/docs/cli).
-The process involved a conversational flow to build, refactor, and enhance the application step by step.
+The development process involved a conversational flow to build, refactor, and enhance the application step by step, leveraging the strengths of both tools for optimal code quality and functionality.